Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 ### Architectural Component Descriptions

 **Product Service**
 The `Product Service` manages the product catalog and inventory, ensuring accurate stock levels and product details are available.
-It serves as the source of truth for product data, which other components like `CartComponent` rely on to display items and validate availability during checkout.
+It serves as the source of truth for product data, which other components like `Cart Service` rely on to display items and validate availability during checkout.

 **Cart Service**
 The `Cart Service` handles all cart-related operations, such as adding or removing items, calculating totals, and applying discounts.
 It interacts with the `Product Service` to fetch real-time product details and passes finalized carts to the `Cart Service` for checkout.